jsfix-ci/react-nav-component/README.md

 npm run docs
 ```

-then connect to the node server with [localhost:3001](https://localhost:3001)
+then connect to the node server with [localhost:3001](https://localhost:3001) to see all the documentation.

 ## Contributing